pokeball99/Imgur-Chan-Compilation/README.md

 the script is publicly available if you want to benefit from new features and bugfixes.
 You can also submit feature requests and bug reports.

 Code is found here:
 https://github.com/thaostra/Imgur-Clop-Compilation

-It is recommended to update occasionally as so:
-$ cd ./imgurClopCompilation

-$ ./imgurRepoSync.sh